Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 Beyond Microsoft's official pricing, several legitimate alternatives exist for purchasing Windows 11 licenses:

-Authorized Retailers and OEM Versions:
+Authorized Retailers and OEM Versions

-Retail versions can sometimes be found at significant discounts—for example, Windows 11 Pro has been available for $49.95 through retailers like Walmart.
+Retail versions can sometimes be found at notable discounts—for example, Windows 11 Pro has been available for $49.95 through retailers like Walmart.
 However, these are typically OEM versions tied to specific hardware, unlike full retail licenses that can transfer between compatible devices.

-Educational Discounts:
+Educational Discounts

 Students should check with their educational institutions, as many offer discounted or free Windows licenses through academic programs.